 - Component 1.
-Subcomponent 1.1. grants for research and/or technology infrastructure are planned, where proposed civil works are expected to be small to medium scale implemented in already developed and urbanized areas, while in Subcomponent 1.2. potential limited impact is possible as a result of the supported grant scheme. - Component 2.
-Subcomponent 2.1. grant/challenge program (grants for pre-commercial digital and green R&D and Challenge program) and 2.2. synergy program that are likely to be small R&D sub-projects.
+Subcomponent 1.1. grants for research and/or technology infrastructure are planned, where proposed civil works are expected to be small to medium scale implemented in already developed and urbanized areas, while in Subcomponent 1.2. potential limited impact is possible as a result of the supported grant scheme(s). - Component 2.
+Subcomponent 2.1. grant/challenge program (grants for pre-commercial digital and green R&D and Challenge program) and 2.2. synergy program that are likely to be small R&D sub-projects focusing on green and digital.

-The environmental impacts in Component 1 are related to the general construction activities within the existing research centres, universities and/or other institutions.
+The key environmental impacts under Component 1, specifically subcomponent 1.1. are related to the general construction activities within the existing research centers, universities and/or other institutions.
 Key environmental risks include (but are not limited to) those most common for the civil works such as: